JoeEru/iterators/README.md

-# iterators
+# iterators & generators
-making an object iterable.
+experimenting with iterators and generators.